 - GitHub repository which contains the source for the examples below

 Note: Memory can be increased on Docker Desktop in Settings -> Resources

 -> Memory and increasing the default limit from

-As a quick recap, the original project's goal was to poll the public Coinbase API for the price of Bitcoin, Ethereum, and Chainlink.
-This information was then published onto individual topics on Kafka (e.g. topic_BTC) and sent to QuestDb via Kafka Connect.
+At a high level, this project polls the public Coinbase API for the price of Bitcoin, Ethereum, and Chainlink.
+This information was then published onto individual topics on Kafka (e.g. topic_BTC) and sent to QuestDb via Kafka Connect:

 The codebase is organized into three parts:

 docker: Dockerfile to set up the Kafka Connector